 - Compatible with Android, iOS, Mac OS, and Windows

 Simple MDM is mobile device management for Apple―made simple!
 As it’s specifically catered to Apple, and only uses Apple protocols, it is really easy to use, works quickly, and has got simple deployment down to a tee.
 This is largely due to new devices using SimpleMDM being able to be shipped out pre-configured for use―thanks to Simple MDM’s support for DEP (Apple’s Device Enrollment Program).

 - A great Apple MDM solution no matter whether you have 10 or 10,000 devices!

 - Keeps on top of the latest Apple updates so you don’t have to

 - Never wait over 30 minutes for support

 - No software client required

-- Monthly pricing starts at $2.50 USD per enrolled device
+- Monthly pricing starts at $4.27 AUD per enrolled device

 To sum up, there are many more mobile device management tools that you can choose from.
-This list could easily be doubled in size, but these are the most popular and commonly used tools that will fulfil your mobile device management needs.
+While this list could easily be doubled in size, these are the most popular and commonly used tools that will fulfil your mobile device management need.
 However, if you’re looking to expand your search, then you can also look at Soti MobiControl, Baramundi, Trend Micro Mobile Security, Hexnode, MobileIron, SureMDM, and more.